 Supporting B.C.’s Care Economy

 B.C. has a critical need for more health care workers and early childhood educators (ECEs).
 Under the BC PNP, these occupations are prioritized

 , increasing support for the care economy.
 Healthcare workers in select occupations and ECEs will be given priority access to apply, which provides a better chance for assessment under the program’s eligibility criteria.

 Registrants whose occupation is on a pre-determined list of in-demand health occupations and ECEs, and who have a qualified, permanent job offer in B.C., will be given priority access to the BC PNP.
-The Health Authority category is open to any occupation.
+The Health Authority stream is open to any occupation.

-Priority access is achieved through direct-to-apply categories, such as workers employed by a Health Authority, or targeted draws for qualified workers with a job offer as an ECE or in one of the in-demand occupations in healthcare.
+Priority access is achieved through direct-to-apply streams, such as workers employed by a Health Authority, or targeted draws for qualified workers with a job offer as an ECE or in one of the in-demand occupations in healthcare.
 As registrants / applicants and employers must continue to meet all relevant program criteria

 , please carefully review the BC PNP Skills Immigration Program Guide for specific details.

 BC PNP Tech provides B.C. tech employers with the continued ability to recruit and retain international talent in tech occupations when local skilled workers are unavailable.
 This initiative gives in-demand foreign workers and international students a pathway to permanent residence, so they can help grow our economy and build a great life here in B.C.

 BC PNP Tech has supported more than 6,000 tech workers to be nominated for permanent residence since its launch in May 2017.
 BC PNP Tech helps ensure B.C. can continue to attract and retain the talent needed to sustain and grow the technology sector in the province.